elvie-valmores/elvie-valmores/README.md

 # Hello, I'm Elvie Valmores
 <a href="https://linkedin.com/in/elvievalmores"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am currently an IT major with a Secure Computing and Networking minor at the University of Central Florida, expected to graduate in August 2026.
-I graduated from Valencia College with an Associate in Arts and a technical certificate in Cybersecurity.
+I graduated from Valencia College with an Associate in Sciences - Cybersecurity & Network Engineering Technology.
 I frequently compete in CTFs and other cybersecurity competitions, which has fueled my deep passion for cybersecurity and continuous learning.

 ## Objective
 With a strong foundation in IT and a focus on secure computing, I am actively seeking a cybersecurity internship to gain practical experience.
 I am eager to apply my skills, contribute to the security of critical systems, and further develop my expertise in the field.